mvolkmann/blog/src/alpine.md

 ## Miscellaneous Details

-To specify Alpine attributes that are not tied to a rendered element, add them to a `template` element.
+To specify Alpine directives that are not tied to a rendered element, add them to a `template` element.
 These are somewhat like fragments in React.
 For example: